 The NextNRG transaction discussed below, while approved by our shareholders and management, has not closed yet.
-EzFill cannot tell you whether the deal will close with any certainty.
-The discussion below is theoretical and only applicable if the deal closes.
-Additionally, even if the deal closes, EzFill cannot tell you with any certainty that it will be able to properly integrate NextNRG, or that the integrated entities will be able to achieve the lofty milestones set forth in the transaction agreement, or that the achievement of any of the milestones will lead to the success of the combined entities.
+The NextNRG transaction will close concurrently with the closing of this offering and we will not complete this offering unless the closing of the NextNRG transaction can be completed concurrently with the closing of this offering.
+EzFill cannot tell you with any certainty that it will be able to properly integrate NextNRG, or that the integrated entities will be able to achieve the lofty milestones set forth in the transaction agreement, or that the achievement of any of the milestones will lead to the success of the combined entities.

-If the transaction closes, post transaction EzFill will continue normal operations and the below is expected to be added as additional lines of business.
-There will likely be a new organizational structure as a result of the requirement of the Exchange Agreement to appoint Mr. Farkas to our board of directors as Executive Chairman.
+Post transaction EzFill will continue normal operations and the below is expected to be added as additional lines of business.
+There will likely be a new organizational structure as a result of the requirement of the Exchange Agreement to appoint Mr. Farkas to our board of directors as Executive Chairman and to appoint Mr. Farkas as our chief executive officer.